Justinl71/ECE444-F2020-Lab3/README.md

 4) Go to http://localhost:5000/ on your browser (I used host='0.0.0.0' in my hello.py code and yet it runs on localhost, image above also says its running on 0.0.0.0:5000.
 Same issue in https://piazza.com/class/kex3t31ft2w54h?cid=120)

 Activity 3:
+A VM gets its own set of resources allocated to it, which leads to a heavier application, but with more isolation.
+On the other hand, by using docker there is less isolation, however, each container is lightweight and requires fewer resources.
+This allows many containers to run on the same system with ease.
+Another difference is in the ease of deploying a consistant environment.
+Docker allows users to take snapshots of their OS into an image and can share their production environment quickly and easily.